 Students study aspects of the beliefs and practices of two contrasting world faiths: Christianity and Buddhism.
 You will also study contemporary ethical issues from both a religious and secular point of view.
 In doing so, you will consider religious and other attitudes towards abortion, euthanasia, relationships, human rights, and good and evil

 How is the course structured and graded?

 The course is assessed through examination only.
-There are three components: ‘Religious, Philosophical and Ethical Studies in the Modern World’ is assessed by a two hour examination and is worth a total of 50% of the qualification; ‘The Study of Christianity’ has a 1 hour examination and is worth 25% of the final qualification; ‘The Study of a World Faith’ is also examined by an exam of 1 hour and is worth 25% of the final qualification.
+There are three components: ‘Religious, Philosophical and Ethical Studies in the Modern World’ is assessed by a two-hour examination and is worth a total of 50% of the qualification; ‘The Study of Christianity’ has a one-hour examination and is worth 25% of the final qualification; ‘The Study of a World Faith’ is also examined by an exam of one hour and is worth 25% of the final qualification.
 The course is awarded with the 9-1 grading system.